-Assistant Professor - Economics & Business Economics, Global and International Studies, Women's, Gender, and Sexuality Studies
+Assistant Professor - Economics & Business Economics, Global & International Studies [On Leave Fall 2019]

 - B.S., University of Wisconsin – Madison (Economics, International Studies, and Latin American Studies)